Gallie83/PP3-Python/README.md

 # Design Choices

-* I chose to have the x-axis of the grid as letters and the y-axis as numbers as having a coordinate system with two letters could easily lead to confusion.
+* I chose to have the x-axis of the grid as letters and the y-axis as numbers, as having a coordinate system with two letters could easily lead to confusion.
 I also ensured that there was a space inbetween each column to stop the board from looking too narrow or unlegible.

 [Back to top](<#contents>)

 # Existing Features
   * ## How to Play

     * When the game is loaded up, the board is presented to the player.

-The player is then asked to choose the difficulty they would like to play on, this determines how many shots the player will be allowed to take while looking for the 4 hidden ships.
+    * The player is then asked to choose the difficulty they would like to play on, this determines how many shots the player will be allowed to take while looking for the 4 hidden ships.
 The player is then asked to give a coordinate to shoot at in the form of A3.
 A message then appears informing the player whether they missed or hit a battleship.

-The board is then updated and printed to the console showing where the player shot.
+    *The board is then updated and printed to the console showing where the player shot.
 An exclamation mark "!"  reveals where a player shot and missed, and an "X" shows where they hit a ship.
 They player is then shown how many shots they have left and is asked to shoot again.

-Once the player either wins or runs out of lives, a winning or losing message appears and asks if they would like to play again.
+    *Once the player either wins or runs out of lives, a winning or losing message appears and asks if they would like to play again.

   * ## Future Features